Certified Nursing Assistant Career and Degree Guide

 Career Median Annual Salary

-Nursing Assistants $35,760
+Nursing Assistants $39,530

-Licensed Practical and Licensed Vocational Nurses $54,620
+Licensed Practical and Licensed Vocational Nurses $62,340

-Registered Nurses $81,220
+Registered Nurses $93,600

-Medical Assistants $38,270
+Medical Assistants $44,200

-Physical Therapist Assistants $62,770
+Physical Therapist Assistants $65,510

-Is There Demand for This Career?
+Is There Demand for CNAs?

-The BLS anticipates employment for CNAs to grow 4.1% through 2032, as fast as the average for other jobs.
+The BLS anticipates employment for CNAs to grow 2.3% through 2034, as fast as the average for other jobs.
 Demand could translate into more job opportunities for certified nursing assistants in hospitals and clinics.

 However, CNA jobs may sometimes be a bit more difficult to find in nursing homes, the BLS says, because many rely on funding from the government.
 It’s not uncommon for funding to increase at a slower rate than the cost of patient care, a situation that could leave a nursing home with less money to hire healthcare workers.

-The BLS anticipates employment for CNAs to grow 4.1% through 2032, as fast as average for all other jobs.
+The BLS anticipates employment for CNAs to grow 2.3% through 2034, as fast as average for all other jobs.

 Because of the nursing shortage in the U.S., careers in nursing in general are quite stable.
 This means that if you work as a CNA and decide later to advance in your nursing career, your job prospects could be promising.

-Is There Competition for Jobs?
+Is There Competition for Nursing Assistant Jobs?

 Hospitals, nursing homes and long-term care facilities operate 24/7, which means a CNA may be required to work nights, weekends, or holidays.
 If you face competition and you’re flexible about your hours, make this one of the first things you tell a potential employer.
-It might help you stand out in a field of job candidates.
+It might help you stand out in the field of job candidates.

 Where Do Most CNAs Work?